 Four UPCCs now open

-The Vernon UPCC is one of four now open in Interior Health – the others are in Kamloops, Kelowna and Castlegar.
+The Vernon UPCC is one of four now open in Interior Health – the others are in Kamloops, Kelowna, and Castlegar.
+A fifth UPCC will open in the fall of 2020 in West Kelowna.
 All of them offer team-based, urgent and primary care for all residents in their communities.
 But all four UPCCs also differ in key ways – because each was developed through collaboration with community partners, in particular the Divisions of Family Practice and Aboriginal communities, with a focus on providing services that would meet the specific needs of that region.

 In Vernon, that means there is now an option for urgent and primary care for people who, because of their circumstances, would otherwise find it difficult to connect with a physician or nurse practitioner through the more traditional avenues of care.
 As part of the UPCC planning, which was supported by the Shuswap North Okanagan Division of Family Practice, local physicians highlighted the need for support for people experiencing homelessness or other social barriers to care, including mental health and substance use issues.
 The team at the Vernon UPCC was then strategically design

 ed to include professionals with the skills to meet the unique needs of this population, including social workers and mental health and substance use clinicians.
 The Vernon UPCC has provided care for 5,578 patients since opening, and a total of 819 people are now connected to the UPCC primary care team for ongoing care.